Search

 As CEO, Jim oversees Assured Food Standards and manages the team.
 He has a keen interest in working with regulatory and enforcement bodies.

-Philippa Wiltshire – Director of Operations
+Philippa Wiltshire – Director of Standards & Operations

 Richard manages the consumer marketing strategy to raise awareness and understanding of Red Tractor.
 He also oversees our commercial trade development.
 This aims to increase the number of licensees using the Red Tractor logo on products.